Frank Beede: Professional career

 Beede joined the Seattle Seahawks in 1996 becoming the first free agent rookie starter in franchise history.
 He played five years with the Seahawks.

 After his years with the Seahawks, Beede joined the Arena Football League as center for the San Jose SaberCats.
 During his seven years with the Sabercats, he was part of a team that won three ArenaBowl titles in 2002, 2004, and 2007.

 Personal life

 Beede married his wife, Kim, in 2000, and together they have two children.
 On August 16, 2024 a divorce/separation case was filed against Kim.

 Retiring from football in 2007, Beede returned to eastern Contra Costa County as a history teacher and football coach.
 In 2010, Frank was honored by the NFL as its Teacher of the Year recipient.
 He stated that he never considered himself a gifted athlete, but that his work ethic and attitude sometimes made him victorious as an NFL player.
 He taught at Freedom High School (Oakley, California) since 2008, telling his students that it is not about the skill, but about the will.

 In June 2021 it was announced that Beede would become principal at Knightsen Elementary School.

 In June 2025 it was announced that Beede would become principal at Alhambra High School in Martinez, CA.

+In August 2025, Beede became the new principal at Alhambra High School.